 Leases in which substantially all the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made and received under operating leases are recognised in profit or loss on a straight-line basis over the period of the lease.
+Payments made under operating leases are charged to profit or loss on a straight-line basis over the period of the lease.